Commercial Weight-loss Products and Programs

 Commercial Weight-loss Programs That Use Meal Replacements

-Nutrisystem, founded in 1972, offers pre-packaged meals delivered to your home, and dietary counseling.
-Years ago Nutrisystem was a storefront business but for more than a decade the company has offered an online & telephonic weight-loss program, complete with counseling and menu planning.
+Nutrisystem, founded in 1972, offers pre-packaged meals delivered to your home and dietary counseling.
+Years ago, Nutrisystem was a storefront business but for more than a decade the company has offered an online & telephonic weight-loss program, complete with counseling and menu planning.

 Nutrisystem features portion-controlled foods and structured meal plans that are both high in protein and low in glycemic index (GI).
-Low-GI means that the foods do not cause your blood sugar to rise sharply.
+Low-GI means means that the foods do not cause your blood sugar to rise sharply.
 For people with diabetes, a low-GI diet can help keep blood glucose in control.
 Nutrisystem’s program for people with or at risk of type 2 diabetes, Nutrisystem D, has been proven effective in three clinical trials to date.

 How does it work?

 Nutrisystem plans, tailored for men and women, encourage you to consume three meals and two or three snacks per day.
-The plans offer about 130 different pre-packaged foods to choose from.
+The plans offer about 130 different pre-packaged to choose from.
 Foods are home-delivered, typically in shipments every four weeks, after you place an order online or over-the-phone.
 You have to purchase additional fruits, vegetables and dairy products on your own.
-These are grouped into three categories: SmartCarbs (nutrient-rich, high-fiber carbohydrates), PowerFuels (lean proteins and healthy fats) and Vegetables (non-starchy ones, which can be eaten freely).
+These are grouped into three categories: Smartcarbs (nutrient-rich, high-fiber carbohydrates), PowerFuels (lean proteins and healthy fats) and vegetables (non-starchy ones which can be eaten freely).
 A meal planner explains how and when to add these foods into your diet.
 The program has an active online community, including discussion boards and dietitian-led chats.
 Counseling, for those who want it, is available and included with most Nutrisystem programs.

-Weight-loss: With the recommended fruits, vegetables and dairy products, this diet plan can be considered well-balanced.
+With the recommended fruits, vegetables and dairy products, this diet plan can be considered well-balanced.
 Participants following the plan’s diet and exercise recommendations should see about a one to two pound per week weight-loss.
 Research on Nutrisystem customers showed an average weight-loss of 18 pounds at three months and 27 pounds at six months.

 The final concern is the cost of the food.
 Membership is free and there is no long-term contract; the Nutrisystem foods cost about $230-$350 for a 28-day package.
-This does not include the additional fruits, vegetables and other food that you must purchase on your own.
+This does not include the additional fruits, vegetables and other foods that you must purchase on your own.
 Although Nutrisystem claims that the full cost of eating while on the program is about 15 to 40 percent less than what the average American spends on food, some consumers would rather buy food week-to-week.
 Some employers and health plans subsidize or reimburse program costs.

 How does it work?

-Slim-Fast (Available in supermarkets, grocery stores and pharmacies)
+SLIM-FAST (Available in supermarkets, grocery stores and pharmacies)

 Slim-Fast has been around for more than 25 years and offers relatively quick weight-loss by substituting a calorie-controlled, sweet-tasting fortified meal replacement shake or bar for some of your regular meals.
 The program offers online support that includes weight, diet and exercise charting, chat rooms with online buddies, chat sessions with registered dietitians, a weekly newsletter, exercise programs and meal planning.